Student leading a discussion with lecturer and other students.

 Develop the critical and research skills you need to study and practise law.
 You’ll focus on academic research skills, statutory and case law interpretation skills, legal writing and draft skills, courtroom skills, and mooting skills.

-You'll get an introduction to the case study format, legal method and the specific legal application of knowledge and general transferable skills under the Joint Statement as required by the Solicitors Regulation Authority and Bar Standards Board for a Qualifying Law Degree.
+You'll get an introduction to the case study format, legal method and the specific legal application of knowledge and general transferable skills.

 Public Law - Core